Login with your member password below to see your content

 The long final flight of stairs up to the entrance is awesome - with the monastery becoming more threatening and eerie with each step.

 To add to the horror movie feel these steps are known as the steps of the dead.
-The dead of the Sacra di San Michele were once laid out on them for the benefit of the locals from the surrounding countryside.
+The dead of the Sacra di San Michele were once laid out on them and their skeletons remained until recent times.
 Entrance is through the twelfth century Entrance to the Zodiac.

 Explore the workshops with the bricks blackened from centuries of smoke from the forges, will definitely make you grumble less about your current working conditions and the museum of daily life in the abbey has much the same effect.